Fernando Zóbel de Ayala y Montojo: Legacy

 In 2022, a large retrospective titled Zóbel: The Future of the Past was presented at the Museo del Prado in Madrid, organised in collaboration with the Fundación Juan March and the Ayala Foundation.
 The exhibition brought together 178 works from collections in Spain, the Philippines, and the United States.
 It traced Zóbel’s career as a central figure in Spanish painting of the second half of the 20th century and contextualizes his art in the development of Spanish art.
 The exhibition was later shown in 2024 at the Ayala Museum in Manila, where the focus shifted to Zóbel’s Philippine period.
 The Philippine iteration included around 200 works, among them previously unseen sketchbooks, highlighting his contributions to modern art in the Philippines and his role in shaping contemporary cultural dialogues.

 A third version, titled Fernando Zóbel: Order is Essential, opened in 2025 at the National Gallery Singapore.
 Featuring more than 200 works—including paintings, drawings, prints, photographs, and archival materials—the exhibition was organised across two galleries with a prologue and four thematic sections.
 The exhibition traced the evolution of Zóbel’s forms and ideas across Spain, the Philippines, and the United States, emphasising his international practice and the dialogue between place, history, and technique.

+From 22 June - 8 October 2023, the Museo de Arte Abstracto Español, Cuenca exhibited Zóbel: Memory of an Instant, Zóbel's notebooks.
+The exhibit featured the film, Zóbel: Memory of an Instant, as well as some of Zóbel's notebooks and later traveled to Museu Fundación Juan March Palma (9 April - 19 October 2024).
+The film was screened as part of the exhibition Zóbel: The Future of the Past at the Museo Nacional del Prado, Ayala Museum in Manila and the National Gallery in Singapore.